jenniferdsbaumgart/jenniferdsbaumgart/README.md

 Software Engineer | Applied AI | Human-centred UX

----

-I’m a Frontend Developer with a strong foundation in **React, Next.js and TypeScript**, and a unique background in **Chemistry** that strengthens my analytical thinking and problem-solving skills.
+I’m a Software Engineer specialising in Frontend development and Applied AI, with a strong foundation in **React, Next.js and TypeScript**, and a unique background in **Chemistry** that strengthens my analytical thinking and problem-solving skills.

 My journey has taken me from **laboratory experiments to coding experiments**, from working with chemical formulas to crafting clean, efficient code.
 This scientific background gives me a methodical approach to debugging, a respect for evidence, and a natural curiosity for understanding how things work under the hood.